Pattern Cutting For Sportswear.

 A lot of Athleisure is really poorly cut, because the patterns tend to be cut by very inexperienced pattern cutters with no understanding of fit.

-While the cut of the athleisure garment isnt as vital as for designated sportswear, it does lead to poor sales.
+While the cut of the athleisure garment isnt as vital as for designated sportswear, it still needs to be comfortable and functional.